kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 * `uuid`: A unique ID as a string identifying the downloaded, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

+### storeFilesFromUserService(ServiceID serviceId, String absoluteFilepathInUserService)
+Copy a file or and entire folder from a user service filepath to the Kurtosis filestore for use with [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

+**Args**

+* `serviceId`: The ID of the service which contains the file or the folder.
+* `absoluteFilepathInUserService`: The absolute user service's filepath

+**Returns**

+* `uuid`: A unique ID as a string identifying the downloaded, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

 PartitionConnection
 -------------------
 This interface represents the network state between two partitions (e.g. whether network traffic is blocked, being partially dropped, etc.).